New Players Guide to Conqueror's Blade

 5. Bronze and How to Earn It

-To avoid heavy setbacks rotate your troops at half-dead.
+Lastly, when in Sieges or Field Battles avoid heavy setbacks by rotating your troops when they are half-dead.
 Don't let them drop below half and you will minimize the kit loss.
-If your unit is completely wiped you will have 1-3 kits to replace which will negate any profits you made.
+If your unit is completely wiped you will have 1-3 kits to replace which usually negates any profits you made.

 6. Your Warband and How to Train Units

-I recommend all newcomers focus on unlocking Incendiary Archers and Spear Sergeants.
+I recommend all newcomers focus on unlocking Incendiary Archers and Spear Sergeants first.
 Then focus on leveling them to Max level.
-Once you have them max level you can use them to push exp to other units.
+Once you have them max level you can use them to push exp to your other units.

 All units you bring into battle will split the unit exp you earn.
 The units you use in battle will split 82% and the units that don't enter the battle will split 18%.
-Units that are at max level do not take any Unit Exp so all exp is distributed to the other units.
-If the units you use in battle are at max level and the unit you never used in battle is the one you're trying to level, it will still only receive 18% of the exp.
+Any max level units you bring into battle will accumulate Shared Experience which can be designated to any unit in your Barracks.
+Be sure not to accrue more than 1 million or it will start converting to an insulting amount of bronze.